-Michael Arthur
+Michael Harper

-T: +64 9 357 9296 M: +64 27 209 4999 E: michael.arthur@chapmantripp.com
+E: michael.harper@chapmantripp.com

 Voluntary administration

 Voluntary administration provides a mechanism for the administration of the business, property and affairs of a company that is, or may become insolvent.
 The objective of voluntary administration is to maximise the chances of the company, or as much as possible of its business, continuing in existence or, where that is not possible, to produce a better return for the company's creditors and shareholders than would result from the immediate liquidation of the company.